callum-hart/mono/docs/final_draft.md

 ***

-A cumbersome workflow isn't without reason - merely a symptom of  other issues.
+A cumbersome workflow isn't without reason, merely a symptom of other issues.
 CSS is notoriously fragile and difficult to reason with.

 Part of the difficulties lie with global scope & an unhealthy tolerance of overrides.
 Without separation of concerns, nor a means to encapsulate we often find styles compete against one another - so much so that the term "winning style" has been coined.

-Determining the "winning style" is unpredictable - with too many deciding factors at play.
+Determining the "winning style" is unpredictable, with too many deciding factors at play.
 Global scope permits anyone to override.
 Influencers cascade, specificity and importance determine who is victorious.
 At any given time the victor can change (new styles added, old styles removed) which not only makes the outcome uncertain but fragile.

 The unpredictable and fragile nature of CSS make it easy to break and hard to maintain.
 The sheer volume of styles cohabiting in the same space quickly grows unmanageable.
 It's difficult to keep track of what styles are used & who uses them.
 It grows increasingly difficult to identify dependencies and relationships between styles, which means we cannot confidently make changes.

 ***

 After having these problems myself & witnessing others suffering I thought there must be a better way!
-Initially a thought experiment mono evolved from investigating [CSS issues](), examining why they were problematic, & exploring how they were solved elsewhere.
+Initially a thought experiment mono evolved from investigating CSS issues, examining why they were problematic, & exploring how they were solved elsewhere.

 With an open-minded approach & focus on understanding core problems before seeking solutions mono aims to make CSS robust, predictable, and easy to reason with.
-I'm extremely excited having watched mono mature & even more thrilled about it's future!
+I'm extremely excited having watched mono mature & even more thrilled about its future!

 Core concepts